Huang Hsiao-wen

 Huang Hsiao-wen (黃筱雯 (Huáng Xiǎowén); born 31 August 1997) is a Taiwanese boxer.
-She is a three-time world champion having won gold medals in the bantamweight division at the 2019 and 2023 IBA Women's World Championships and in the 54kg category at the 2025 World Boxing Championships.
+She is a three-time world champion having won gold medals in the bantamweight division at the 2019 and 2023 IBA Women's World Championships and in the 54 kg category at the 2025 World Boxing Championships.
 Huang also won a bronze medal competing at flyweight at the delayed 2020 Tokyo Olympics.